Instructions for Backing Up Data

 Regardless of the method you use, it is important that you COPY ALL 3 DATABASE FILES.

-** It’s important that you remember to periodically update the database on your computer, especially after an update, as you may experience an issue trying to use an old database with newer versions of the app.
+You will also need to periodically update the database on your computer, especially after an update, as you may experience an issue trying to use an old database with newer versions of the app.

 You can copy the files from your computer to the second device.